HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 {{ figure_markup(
   image="sites-using-webpack-grouped-by-rank.png",
-  caption="Sites using webpack grouped by rank.", description="Bar chart of TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=784514302&format=interactive", sheets_gid="1114140412",
-  sql_file="usage_of_webpack_by_rank.sql"
+  caption="Sites using webpack grouped by rank.", description="Bar chart showing webpack usage by rank.
+For desktop it's 15% for the top 1,000 sites, 17% for the top 10,000, 13% for the top 100,000, 9% for the top one million, 6% for the top 10 million, and 6% for all sites.
+For mobile it's 13% for the top 1,000 sites, 16% for the top 10,000, 13% for the top 100,000, 9% for the top million, and 5% for the top ten million and 5% for all sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=784514302&format=interactive", sheets_gid="1114140412", sql_file="usage_of_webpack_by_rank.sql"
   )
 }}

-Excitingly, while Webpack usage remains at a steady 5% across websites, recent trends reveal a decline in its adoption among the top 1,000 sites, both on mobile and desktop.
+While Webpack usage remains at a steady 5% across websites, recent trends reveal a decline in its adoption among the top 1,000 sites, both on mobile and desktop.
 Although 5% may seem modest, it still represents a substantial number of Web Almanac's sites.

 {{ figure_markup(
   image="sites-using-parcel-grouped-by-rank.png",
-  caption="Sites using Parcel grouped by rank.", description="Bar chart of TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=989440772&format=interactive", sheets_gid="422902451",
-  sql_file="usage_of_parcel_by_rank.sql"
+  caption="Sites using Parcel grouped by rank.", description="Bar chart showing Parcel usage by rank.
+For desktop it's 0.32% for the top 1,000 sites, 0.40% for the top 10,000, 0.51% for the top 100,000, 0.65% for the top one million, 0.54% for the top 10 million, and 0.49% for all sites.
+For mobile it's 0.26% for the top 1,000 sites, 0.28% for the top 10,000, 0.43% for the top 100,000, 0.58% for the top million, and 0.44% for the top ten million and 0.34% for all sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCTcjvYejhJMWHZwhCSCVm3cbTzqq8pdJRqC6wnBnbsTvPvHu5rTOTbX4_6gWHx-urn-pccmk9bhT3/pubchart?oid=989440772&format=interactive", sheets_gid="422902451", sql_file="usage_of_parcel_by_rank.sql"